AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/projects/projects.md

 ### Translation Job {#translation-job}

 The Translation Job tile is where you start a translation and also where you see the status of your translations.
-To set up your translation, see [Creating Translation Projects](/help/assets/translation-projects.md).
+To set up your translation, see Creating Translation Projects. <!--To set up your translation, see [Creating Translation Projects](/help/assets/translation-projects.md).-->

 ![Translation job](/help/sites-cloud/authoring/assets/projects-translation-job.png)